-To use the Utilization Review Management Program, the Member need only to call the Customer Service tollfree telephone number listed on page 5, Important Information.
+To use the Utilization Review Management Program, the Member need only to call the Customer Service tollfree telephone number listed under Important Information in this Policy.
 The Member may have the Member's representative place the call.
 A representative may be the Physician, the Covered Facility, or the Member's authorized representative (e.g., family member).
 The Utilization Review Management Program representative will give the individual who calls a reference number to verify that the call has been received and a file started.